Perform a Free Lookup of Florida Marriage Records & Licenses

 Access anyone's marital information in Florida, free of charge.

-Free Florida marriage records can be accessed through county and state agencies or online databases.
+Access free Florida marriage records through county and state agencies or online databases.

 Every county in Florida offers avenues to access marriage records, either online or in person.